-Imagine that a classroom teacher is sharing a Kindle ebook with all of his or her students.
+Imagine that a classroom teacher is sharing an Kindle ebook with all of his or her students who own Kindle devices.
 Or that your neighbor downloaded a Kindle file in mobi format from our web site to share with all the members of the neighborhood association.

-1. The easiest way for students with Fire tablets is for your students to download the Kindle file, the one in mobi format, directly from our web site.
+1. The easiest way is for your students to download the Kindle file, the one in mobi format, directly from our web site.
 You would do the same with an ebook from Project Gutenberg, or from Standard Ebooks or any other free ebook site.

-The only problems we have seen with using .mobi files on Fire devices is that the files can be hard to find as I found out below.
+The only problems we have seen with using mobi files on Fire devices is that the files can be hard to find as I found out below.

 I just downloaded an ebook in the Kindle or mobi format onto my favorite device, an 8" Fire tablet.
 It was so easy.
 Click on the download button for the mobi file on the Ebooks for Students web site, and then open the file.
-(The option to open appeared on an 8" Fire tablet, but not on my 10" Fire.)